AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car insurance reviews

-Auto insurance is relatively expensive in California at $1,899 per year on average for full coverage and $669 per year for minimum coverage.
-However, the full coverage rate still comes in below the national average of $2,399.
-Meanwhile, the statewide average for minimum coverage is just over the national average of $635.
+Auto insurance is relatively expensive in California at $2,569 per year on average for full coverage and $751 per year for minimum coverage.
+Both the full and minimum coverage rates are just above the national averages of $2,356 and $722 per year, respectively.

 California is an interesting state when it comes to car insurance.
 For example, accident forgiveness is unavailable due to a law prohibiting excessive insurance rates.
 This helps mitigate against even higher average rates but also means that there is no way for drivers to prevent a rate increase following an accident.
 The state also doesn’t allow rate determination based on credit, so drivers with poor credit will not see any impact on their insurance premiums.